NeifyT/ai-case-study/README.md

 It is understandable to want to engage children in reading.
 Making it a fun thing will instill in them a love of reading.
 But comprehension should be included, and not just what is written in the story but much more.
 There are multiple levels of comprehension, which are all important.
 Dr. Reid identified four main comprehension levels:[^55]

-[^55]:  Reid, E. R. (2010). *Teaching Comprehension (Literal, Interpretative, Critical, and Creative)*.
+[^55]:  Reid, Dr., E. R. (2010). *Teaching Comprehension (Literal, Interpretative, Critical, and Creative)*.
 Salt Lake City, Utah: Exemplary Center for Reading Instruction.

 - Literal: understanding the details that are actually written, such as the character’s name, appearance, background, age, race, etc.